Holden Astra: Holden Astra VXR

+Safety

 Seventh generation (BK, BL; 2016)

 Holden announced in early 2015 that the fifth-generation Opel Astra will be sold in Australia, from 2016 with the Holden Cruze's future uncertain.
 In late 2015, Holden announced that the Astra and second-generation Cruze will be sold alongside each other.
 In January 2017 it was revealed that both the Astra and Cruze would be sold together under the Astra nameplate, with Holden taking only the hatch variant of the Opel Astra as the "new Astra hatch," and the second-generation Cruze sedan imported as the "new Astra sedan."
 The Chevrolet Cruze hatch would not be imported by Holden, while the Opel Astra sedan was discontinued starting from the Astra K generation.

 The new BK Astra hatch went on sale in December 2016 with three models forming the lineup: R, RS and RS-V. Holden had later added an R+ grade which includes the autonomous safety pack.
 Only a six-speed manual was available from launch on the 1.6-litre turbo models, with the automatic becoming available in March 2017.
 A wagon variant of the Astra hatch launched in October 2017, available in LS+ and LT trims, with an exclusive 1.4-litre turbo engine mated to a six-speed automatic transmission.
 Unlike the Astra hatch and sedan which are produced in Poland and South Korea respectively, the Astra Wagon is produced at Vauxhall's Ellesmere Port manufacturing facility in the UK.

 The new Cruze-based BL Astra sedan was released in June 2017 with four models forming the lineup, but instead being referred to as LS, LS+, LT and LTZ.
 Whilst the Astra hatch is available with either 1.4-litre turbo or 1.6-litre turbo engines, the Astra sedan is only available with the 1.4-litre turbo, and the six-speed manual is limited to the base LS model, with all other models having a standard six-speed automatic transmission.

 In 2017, Holden released a station wagon to complement the BK Astra hatchback.
 It was based on the Vauxhall Astra sportwagon sold in the United Kingdom.

 On 10 December 2019, Holden announced it would be discontinuing the Astra, (and Commodore), nameplates.
 They cited a lack of sales drive in each of the respective categories, turning instead to develop their SUV and Ute range.

 In late 2019, despite the announcement that Holden would be exiting the market in 2020, the MY20 Astra facelift was announced.
 For MY20 changes included a revised from bumper and grill, new alloy wheel designs, updated infotainment system, wireless phone charging and a digital instrument cluster.
 Along with refreshed upholstery and interior trims, a new colour Nautic Blue was added across the range.
 However, the LED matrix lights offered as an option on pre-facelift cars is no longer available.
 Instead a static LED headlight is offered as standard on R, RS and RS-V.